• Skip to primary navigation

 Making the Dough

-• Cover it with the plastic wrapper and set aside for 1 hour to double in size.
+• Cover the dough with plastic wrap and let it sit for 1 hour to double in size.

 Notes